Director of the Institute of Environmental Medicine

 Prof. Dr. Claudia Traidl-Hoffmann

-“Prevention is my greatest goal.
-I want to find out, which factors in our environment let us prosper and be healthy and which pave the way to chronic diseases such as allergies or atopic eczema.
-By prevention I want to reduce the number of allergic persons to about 10 per cent.”
+LinkedIn“Prevention is my greatest goal.
+I want to find out which factors in our environment allow us to prosper and be healthy, and which pave the way to chronic diseases such as allergies or atopic eczema.
+By prevention, I want to reduce the number of allergic persons to about 10 per cent.”

 Academic Pathway and Research Areas